chocjy/CUR-CX-MSI/README.md

 # CUR-CX-MSI
-codes for running CUR/CX decomposition on MSI dataset
+Python codes for running CUR/CX decomposition on small to medium scale datasets with application in mass spectrometry imaging.

 ## Codes
 `src` contains codes for doing CUR/CX decomposition as well as parameter grid searching in Python.